microsoftgraph/msgraph-training-dataconnect/Demos/03-app/README.md

 # Process the Exported Data

-In this demo you will create a simple ASP.NET MVC web application that will process the data you exported in the previous exercise.
+In this exercise you will create a simple ASP.NET MVC web application that will process the data you exported in the previous exercise.

 1. Create a new project:
     1. Open Visual Studio, and select **File > New > Project**.
 In the **New Project** dialog, do the following: